Prem-ium/youtube-analytics-bot/README.md

 `YOUTUBE_API_KEY` = YouTube Data API Key

-`APPRISE_ALERTS` = Notifications and Alerts.
-See .env example for more details

 `KEEP_ALIVE` = Boolean True/False value.
 Whether to us a Flask server or not to keep program from dying on platforms like Replit.